 It is known that many companies in Germany and Bulgaria use this plant to create highly effective medicines.
 This is possible due to the fact that horse chestnut contains many useful elements.

 Important!
-To begin with, for the preparation of medicinal tinctures, creams and balms, you can use not only the fruits of the tree, but also seeds, flowers and even bark.
-Each of these materials has its own distinct group of flavonoids.
+Let's start with what to prepare medicinal tinctures, creams and balms, you can use not only the fruits of the tree, but also seeds, flowers and even bark.
+Each of these materials has its own separate group flavonoids.

-That is why, when creating this or that tool, you should know in advance what properties the components that make up its composition have.
+That is why, when creating this or that product, you should know in advance what properties the components that make up it have.

 Chestnut prevents blood clots

-This plant is very effective in reducing blood viscosity, thereby preventing the possibility of blood clots.
+This plant very effectively reduces blood viscosity, thereby preventing the possibility of blood clots.

 That is why almost all drugs that help in the treatment of varicose veins, thrombosis or other vascular diseases are prepared on the basis of horse chestnut.